-“To achieve more impact, HR leaders must identify and deliver the precise value that employees and their businesses need most from performance management today,” says Jeanine Prime, Vice President, Team Manager, Gartner.
-“Business needs are becoming increasingly diverse, and a one-size-fits-all approach offers little utility.
-HR leaders must embrace business-driven innovations in performance management while also maintaining core standards in key areas.”
+“To achieve more impact, HR leaders must identify and deliver the precise value that both employees and their businesses need most from performance management today,” says Jeanine Prime, Vice President, Gartner.

-Today, organizations rely on PM to inform compensation, promotion and succession-planning decisions as well as to drive employee performance, development and engagement.
-Employees also look to PM to advance their careers and gain a line of sight to organizational priorities.
+Today, organizations rely on performance management to inform compensation, promotion and succession-planning decisions as well as to drive employee performance, development and engagement.
+Employees also look to performance management to advance their careers and gain a line of sight to organizational priorities.

-These demands make it hard for HR to diagnose what is truly wrong with the process and to prioritize solutions.
+These dueling demands make it hard for HR to diagnose what employees and the business need from performance management, and what solutions to prioritize as a result.

-HR leaders also realize that the heavy burden of the process isn’t just impacting HR; employees and managers feel overburdened by PM as well.
-But research shows that trying to reduce this effort isn’t nearly as effective as increasing the utility of PM.
+HR leaders also realize that the heavy burden of the process isn’t just impacting HR; employees and managers also feel overburdened by performance management.
+But research shows that trying to reduce the effort involved in performance management isn’t nearly as effective as increasing its utility.

 Focus on usefulness, not effort